 Weining Lu, MD Hear my name

-Dr. Lu is a Principal Investigator and Associate Professor of Medicine, Pathology, and Laboratory Medicine at Boston University and Boston Medical Center.
-He is also the Primary Mentor for medical students, graduate students, undergraduate students, fellows, and postdocs in the Nephrology Section Department of Medicine.
-Dr. Lu’s laboratory focuses on basic and translational research in nephrology and genetics, including kidney development, congenital anomalies of the kidney and urinary tract (CAKUT), vesicoureteral reflux (VUR), podocyte biology and injury, ROBO/SLIT and ZEB signaling, pre-clinical animal models of kidney disease, and novel drug target discovery and therapeutics development for chronic kidney disease.
-His significant scientific contributions in the field of nephrology and genetics include: (1) discovering ROBO2 as one of the causative genes for CAKUT and VUR (OMIM 610878), (2) identifying SLIT2/ROBO2 signaling as a novel drug target for proteinuric kidney diseases, which negatively regulates nephrin signaling, nonmuscle myosin IIA signaling and podocyte adhesions in podocyte biology and injury, (3) creating the first animal model for autosomal dominant polycystic kidney disease (PKD1), and (4) discovering ZEB2 as one of the causative genes for glomerulocystic kidney disease and its essential role in kidney stromal progenitor cell differentiation and renal fibrosis.
-In recognition of his seminal contribution to the development of a potential new drug for chronic kidney disease in collaboration with Pfizer, Dr. Lu was named the 2019 Boston University Innovator of the Year, an award bestowed annually on a faculty member who “translates his/her world-class research into inventions and innovations that benefit humankind” (https://www.bu.edu/articles/2019/weining-lu-kidney-researcher-innovator-of-the-year/).
-Dr. Lu is a fellow of the American Society of Nephrology (ASN) and the International Society of Nephrology (ISN).
-He is also a member of the NIH grant review study sections of various grant mechanisms, including R01, R21, R03, F32, RC1, RC2, RC4, R13, R15, U01, UH2, UH3, U24, U54, P01, P20, and P50.
-Dr. Lu is currently an Academic Editor of the scientific journal PLOS ONE.
+Dr. Lu is a Principal Investigator, Physician-Scientist, and Associate Professor of Medicine, Pathology, and Laboratory Medicine at Boston University and Boston Medical Center.
+He is also the Primary Mentor for medical students, graduate students, undergraduate students, fellows, postdocs, and junior faculty in the Nephrology Section Department of Medicine.
+Dr. Lu’s laboratory focuses on basic and translational research in nephrology and genetics, including kidney development, congenital anomalies of the kidney and urinary tract (CAKUT) and vesicoureteral reflux (VUR), podocyte biology and injury, pericyte biology, kidney fibrosis, ROBO/SLIT and ZEB signaling, pre-clinical animal models of kidney disease, as well as the discovery of new biomarkers, artificial-intelligence-based digital pathology tools to improve diagnosis and clinical trials and novel drug development for chronic kidney disease.
+His significant scientific contributions in the field of nephrology and genetics include (1) discovering ROBO2 as one of the causative genes for CAKUT and VUR (OMIM 610878), (2) identifying SLIT2/ROBO2 signaling as a novel drug target for proteinuric chronic kidney diseases, which functions as a negative regulator for podocyte adhesions in podocyte biology and injury, (3) creating the first animal model for autosomal dominant polycystic kidney disease (PKD1), and (4) discovering ZEB2 as one of the causative genes for glomerulocystic kidney disease and its essential role in kidney stromal progenitor cell differentiation and kidney fibrosis.
+In recognition of his seminal contribution to the development of a potential new drug for chronic kidney disease in collaboration with Pfizer, Dr. Lu was named the 2019 Boston University Innovator of the Year, an award bestowed annually on a faculty member who “translates their world-class research into inventions and innovations that benefit humankind.”
+This successful Academia-Industry collaboration has led to clinical trials and the first licensing agreement between Pfizer and BMC/BU.
+Dr. Lu is the Chair of the Core Oversight Advisory Committee in the Department of Medicine, a Co-Director of the BU Clinical and Translational Institute (CTSI) R01 Proposal Writing Workshop, the Lead Director of the Inaugural BU Biomedical Innovation Technologies Affinity Research Collaboratives (BIT-ARC) and the new B4D-ARC (Biomarkers for Diagnosis and Drug Development - A Data Science Approach), and a voting member of the Boston University Institutional Biosafety Committee (IBC).
+He is also a fellow of the American Society of Nephrology and the International Society of Nephrology.
+Dr. Lu is an Academic Editor of the scientific journal PLOS ONE and a member of the NIH grant review study sections of various grant mechanisms, including R01, R21, R03, F32, RC1, RC2, RC4, R13, R15, U01, UH2, UH3, U24, U54, P01, P20, and P50.
+Dr. Lu’s research program is supported by grants from the government (e.g., NIH, DOD), foundations (e.g., NKF, MOD), industry (e.g., Pfizer), and BU/BMC internal awards (e.g., DOM, Evans Center, CTSI, Ignition Award).
+Dr. Lu completed his training in the Renal Division and Genetics Division at Brigham and Women’s Hospital, Harvard Medical School before he was recruited to BU/BMC Nephrology Section.

 RESEARCH PROGRAM:

 The primary research interests of Dr. Lu’s laboratory focus on basic and translational research in four scientific areas.
-1) Molecular genetics of the kidney and urinary tract development and congenital anomalies of the kidney and urinary tract (CAKUT).
-2) Biological function and disease mechanism of kidney and urinary tract congenital disability genes and their roles after birth in chronic kidney diseases.
-3) SLIT/ROBO and ZEB signaling in kidney and urinary tract development and disease.
-4) Discovery and development of novel drug targets and therapeutics for patients with chronic kidney diseases.
+(1) Molecular genetics of the kidney and urinary tract development and congenital anomalies of the kidney and urinary tract (CAKUT).
+(2) Biological function and disease mechanism of kidney and urinary tract congenital disability genes and their roles after birth in chronic kidney diseases.
+(3) SLIT/ROBO and ZEB signaling in kidney and urinary tract development and disease.
+(4) Discovery and development of new biomarkers, novel drug targets, and therapeutics for patients with cardiovascular–kidney–metabolic (CKM) and eye diseases.

 Congenital anomalies of the kidney and urinary tract (CAKUT) is a complex congenital disability with a diverse phenotypic spectrum, including kidney anomalies (e.g., renal agenesis, multicystic dysplastic kidney, hydronephrosis) and ureteric anomalies (e.g., vesicoureteral reflux, obstructive uropathy) (Ref 1, 2).
 CAKUT is also the leading cause of chronic kidney disease and kidney failure in children and young adults under 40 (Ref 3).